michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-12-31-tax-check-list.md

   or countries for at least 330 full days during any consecutive 12-month period.
 This 12-month period does not need to be entirely within the current year, but it must include part of the current year to claim the exclusion for that year.
-This test qualifies you for a prorated exclusion based on the number of qualifying days in the year.
+This test qualifies you for a prorated exclusion limit based on the number of qualifying days in the year.

 Additionally, you can generally claim the Foreign Tax Credit for foreign taxes